To sign up for a free trial of Databricks, click the TRY DATABRICKS button at the top of this page.

 As the user who signed up for Databricks, you are the account owner, and only you can perform initial setup.
 However, you can assign other users as account admins to perform follow-on account administration tasks.

 The instructions that follow explain how to use the Databricks account console and AWS user interfaces to set up your Databricks account and create a workspace manually.
-As an alternative, you can use the Databricks on AWS Quickstarts, which take advantage of CloudFormation templates to configure your account and workspaces more quickly and programmatically.
-These quickstarts are targeted to IT infrastructure architects, administrators, and DevOps professionals.
+Databricks recommends that instead you use the automated setup using a Databricks on AWS Quickstart, which takes advantage of CloudFormation templates to configure your account and workspaces more quickly and programmatically.

 Open the Welcome email you received from Databricks after you signed up for an account and click the link to verify your email address and create your password.